circleci/circleci-docs/jekyll/_cci2/ecs-ecr.md

 This document describes
 how to use CircleCI
-to deploy to Amazon Elastic Container Service (ECS) from Amazon Elastic Container Registry (ECR)
+to deploy to Amazon Elastic Container Service (ECS) from Amazon Elastic Container Registry (ECR).

 * TOC
 {:toc}